 Konrad's face seems to appear on an odd number of billboards, hinting that Walker is imagining him to be more important in their situation than he really is.

 Scapegoat Creator: In this case it's a studio rather an individual.
 As noted elsewhere, the game was repeatedly criticized for its poor multiplayer component, but this element was not developed by Yager and they had no desire to include multiplayer in the first place.

-Signature Scene: The white phosphorous incident is pretty much the defining moment of the game, mainly because of being a massive Player Punch and the moment where the Genre Shift really kicks in.
+Signature Scene: The white phosphorus incident is pretty much the defining moment of the game, mainly because of being a massive Player Punch and the moment where the Genre Shift really kicks in.

 That One Boss: That Heavy Trooper with the strobe light and the ability to teleport.
 Walker is hallucinating, but in most other cases, "dying" at the hands of a hallucination will just lead to a reload from the last checkpoint and the hallucinatory element vanishing.
 Not this guy.
 He'll kill you over and over again until he stops being atmospheric and starts being frustrating.

-That One Level: Play Chapter 6 on FUBAR difficultly.
-You have no backup, all your guns are gone, you are surrounded by enemy soldiers who can and will flank you any time you are not looking, and three shots from any gun instantly kills you.
+Play Chapter 6 on FUBAR difficulty.
+You have no backup, all your guns are gone, you are surrounded by enemy soldiers who can and will flank you any time you are not looking, and three shots from any gun kills you stone dead.